-The risk of causing a significant change ecosystem functioning as a result of the introduction of abalone into the Doringbaai subtidal kelp habitat is regarded as moderate, as although H. midae is not considered a keystone species in its native environment, it will constitute the largest gastropod in the area and could potentially dominate available suitable habitat and outcompete other grazers at high population densities.
-It is, however, not a ferocious predator, and feeds mainly on floating seaweed fragments that are abundant on the West Coast.
-It is also not known to transform its habitat, swarm or to reach unsustainably high population densities (Wood and Buxton 1996a, b).
 In addition, as mentioned previously, H. midae is not being introduced into a foreign biogeographic province, as it occurs further south on the West Coast in the Cool Temperate Namaqua Province, and therefore the risk of a significant ecosystem change is considered low.
 Furthermore, available evidence suggests that H. midae is not able to recruit successfully in the proposed ranching area and is thus unlikely to become invasive.
 Should monitoring show that ranching is having a significant negative effect on the ecosystem, introduction of juveniles will be halted, and the system should in all likelihood, eventually return to baseline conditions after the life span of the last batch of introduced juvenile abalones has elapsed.

 Natural mortality of juvenile abalone is expected to be high in the initial period following their introduction (mortality in ranching operations is variable, but estimates as high as 70% in the time taken to reach harvest size are reported), either from the stress of being introduced (seeded) or from natural causes (most likely predation).
-Regular seeding of juveniles may thus create an environment where predators hone in on the area as they associate it with higher densities of prey, which may ultimately have unpredictable consequences for the trophic dynamics at large.
-This will be mitigated to some extent by seeding healthy, acclimatized spat in once off seeding events in areas and at times (e.g. avoiding dawn and dusk) where potential predators are less likely to be active thereby giving the spat time to find shelter on the reef itself.
+Regular seeding of juveniles may thus create an environment where predators home in on the area as they associate it with higher densities of prey, which may ultimately have unpredictable consequences for the trophic dynamics at large.
+This will be mitigated to some extent by seeding healthy, larger spat in once off seeding events in areas and at times (e.g. avoiding dawn and dusk) where potential predators are less likely to be active thereby giving the spat time to find shelter on the reef itself.

 Subtle (probably not resulting in a significant ecosystem shift) ecosystem changes are envisaged to occur, although how they will manifest is impossible to say with certainty and may be difficult to separate statistically from natural factors in an environment characterised by high variance.
-The fact that ongoing abalone ranching operations at Kleinzee in NC3 has in ecological monitoring undertaken to date not detected significant trophic and ecological differences between ranched and control sites, suggests that the risk of significant ecosystem change is low (Hutchings and Clark 2008, 2016,2018).
+The fact that ongoing abalone ranching operations in the Northern Cape in NC2, NC3 and NC4 have in ecological monitoring undertaken to date not detected significant trophic and ecological differences between ranched and control sites, suggests that the risk of significant ecosystem change is low (Hutchings et al 2023a, 2024b, 2024c).

-5.3 Potential genetic impacts
+5.3 POTENTIAL GENETIC IMPACTS

-5.3.1 Hybridisation of a species
+5.3.1 HYBRIDIZATION OF A SPECIES